 The egg up helps the batter to be light and airy.
 The baking soda is added just before frying.
 That is an important step.
 Don’t add it before.
 Don’t forget. 🙂

-One last thing, I added my Original Gourmet Hot Sauce to replace the hot pepper.
+One last thing, I added my Noubess Gourmet Original Hot Sauce to replace the hot pepper.
 I think it better than eating pieces of hot pepper, and all the ingredients are blended perfectly.

 Now off to the perfect, tasty and crispy Chayote Fritters or how we call it back home, Acras de mirliton.